Nishthabandul/project/README.md

 ## 📊 Dataset

-To use the provided techniques, you can work with our sample datasets or plug in your own data.
+To use the provided techniques, you can work with our sample datasets or plug in your own data or you can create your own artificial dataset.
 Ensure your dataset is in CSV format and matches the structure required by the examples.

 ## 📄 Documentation